-'''
+- a) Licensed CCDF center-based care

+- 1. Infant

--- How does the State/territory define infant (age range): under 3
+- How does the State/territory define infant (age range): under 3

--- Ratio:

-1:4
+- Ratio: 1:4

-'''
+- Group size: 8

-A designated head teacher shall be on site for sixty percent (60%) of the time the child care center is in operation on a weekly basis.
+- Teacher/caregiver qualifications: A designated head teacher shall be on site for sixty percent (60%) of the time the child care center is in operation on a weekly basis.
 There shall be at least two (2) staff eighteen (18) years of age or older on the premises when one (1) or more children are in attendance.
-A designated head teacher shall be twenty years of age or older, have personal qualifications needed to supervise people and have either: (a) a high school diploma or equivalency certificate and at least one thousand eighty (1080) hours of documented supervised experience over a nine (9) month span of time in a program which serves children of the same age and developmental stage who are served at the center and one of the following: a current center-based Child Development Associate Credential, or 12 credits in early childhood education or child development from an accredited institution of higher education or approval by the department as a head teacher prior to January 1, 1994, or (b) a four (4) year college degree in early childhood education or child development from an accredited institution of higher education and at least three hundred sixty (360) hours of documented supervised experience and at least one semester of student teaching with children of the same ages and developmental stages who are served at the center, and assistant teacher qualifications.
+A designated head teacher shall be twenty years of age or older, have personal qualifications needed to supervise people and have either: (a) a high school diploma or equivalency certificate and at least one thousand eighty (1080) hours of documented supervised experience over a nine (9) month span of time in a program which serves children of the same age and developmental stage who are served at the center and one of the following: a current center-based Child Development Associate Credential, or 12 credits in early childhood education or child development from an accredited institution of higher education or approval by the department as a head teacher prior to January 1, 1994, or (b) a four (4) year college degree in early childhood education or child development from an accredited institution of higher education or child development from an accredited institution of higher education and at least three hundred sixty (360)

+hours of documented supervised experience and at least one semester of student teaching with children of the same ages and developmental stages who are served at the center, and assistant teacher qualifications.